Confined and deconfined chaos in classical spin systems: Ishimori chain

 The thermalization time $\Tth$ is extracted using the spectral function, which broadens near $\omega = 0$ as $\delta$ increases.
 Specifically, the divergent spectral weight at $\omega=0$ at the integrable point is redistributed to other frequencies at any nonzero $\delta$.
 Assuming that the autocorrelator exponentially relaxes to the microcanonical value at the longest times, the spectral function in the neighborhood of $\omega=0$ can be fit to a Lorentzian,

 with width $\Gamma$ that defines the thermalization time as $\Tth \equiv 2\pi/\Gamma$.
 The inverse Fourier transform of the Lorentzian in \autoref{eq:spectral_lorentzian} gives $e^{-\Gamma \abs{t}}$ for the form of $C_\tau(t)$ at late times.
-Then, $\Tth$ (marked by squares in \autoref{fig:ishimori_cspec}) sets the time at which the correlator has decayed to approximately $e^{-2\pi} \approx 0.2\%$ of its original value.
+Then, $\Tth$ (marked by squares in \figref{fig:ishimori_cspec}{a}) sets the time at which the correlator has decayed to approximately $e^{-2\pi} \approx 0.2\%$ of its original value.

 Similar to the melting time, the thermalization time $\Tth$ is proportional to ${\delta^{-2}}$.
 The inset in \figref{fig:ishimori_cspec}{b} shows a complete scaling collapse of the spectral function upon rescaling the $x$-axis as $\omega\to\omega/\delta^2$ and the $y$-axis as $\Phi_\tau\to \delta^2 \Phi_\tau$.
 This scaling collapse implies that $\Phi_\tau(\omega)\approx \Gamma^{-1}\phi_\tau(\omega/\Gamma)$ with $\Gamma\propto \delta^2$ and some dimensionless scaling function $\phi_\tau(x)$, which is well approximated by a pure Lorentzian function (shown as a blue dotted line).